 The priestess of the Spider Queen had just finished the final incantation of the spell.
 Before her amazed eyes, the form of the summoned warrior emerged.
-Out of the flames of the fire skeleton, muscle, and skin combined to create a replica of the physical body of the sole drow who had the ability to destroy Drizzt Do'Urden.
+Out of the fire's flames skeleton, muscle, and skin combined to create a replica of the physical body of the sole drow who had the ability to destroy Drizzt Do'Urden.

-The matron mother smiled wickedly when the drow warrior's red eyes opened.
-She held out her hands to him that grasped his weapons of choice.
+The matron mother smiled wickedly when the drow warrior's infrared eyes opened.
+She held her hands out towards him offering his old weapons of choice.
 The drow warrior accepted the twin blades and tested the swords for balance.

 "Zaknafein, I have summoned you here to bring House Mk'latrnu honor to the Spider Queen.
-You are to destroy the rogue Drizzt Do'Urden."
-The matron mother explained.
+You are to destroy the rogue Drizzt Do'Urden," the matron mother explained.
 Her eyes contained an excited spark as she thought of the glory the rogue's death would bring to her.
-Surely, Loth's favor would fall heavy upon her house as well as a promotion into the coveted circle of power in ruling houses of Menzoberranzan.
-She was aware that this former weapon's master was resurrected once before but to unsuccessful results.
+Surely, Lady Lolth's favor would fall greatly upon her house as well as a promotion into the coveted circle of power in ruling houses of Menzoberranzan.
+She was aware that this former weapons master was resurrected once before but to unsuccessful results.
 She was confident that this time, she would prove successful.
 She was favored of Lady Lolth!

 "Where might I find him, matron mother?"
 Zaknafein bowed his head in submission, narrowing his eyes into slits as he stared at the ground.

 Zak's red eyes opened slowly and he graced the matron mother with a faint smile.
 "How about I deliver your own head?"
 Swiftly, Zak's blades crossed together and decapitated the evil matron mother.
 Her daughters, present during the ceremony, began chants to destroy the resurrected warrior, but they were too slow, their reaction dulled by shock.

-Zaknafein disappeared from their sight before they could comprehend that notion that he was absent.
+Zaknafein disappeared from their sight before they could comprehend the notion that he was absent.

-The dark elf was searching out Jarlaxle.
+The dark elf began to search out Jarlaxle.
 If any knew how he might find his son and escape this hellhole, it would be that trickster.
-He and Jarlaxle were old friends; both found an existence in a society that they both abhorred.
+He and Jarlaxle were old friends - both found an existence in a society that they both abhorred.

 It did not take long for Jarlaxle to find Zak.
 A couple of his followers from Bregan D'aerthe guided Zak to a private room with Jarlaxle.
 The former was staring at him hard, apparently not believing his eyes.
 He even went so far as to remove his eye patch.

 "Zak?"
 The bald mercenary dared to inquire.
 "How can this be?"

 "It would appear that another priestess sought fame in the destruction of my son.
-He must have been busy to earn so much hatred."
-Zak replied.
+He must have been busy to earn so much attention and hatred," Zak replied.

-Jarlaxle nodded his head and a great smile broke upon his face.
+Jarlaxle nodded his head and a great smile broke upon his ebon face.
 "That he has."
 He walked around his desk, sat in his chair, and propped his feet up on the desk, crossing his ankles comfortably.
 "He has been living on the surface for decades and is quite a well known hero.
 He and his five companions are quite the champions of the surface world."

 "Why on the surface of course.
-I would not have believed any left in the city to be foolish enough to go after him after what happened to both his own house and that of Banre," Jarlaxle continued.
+I would not have believed any left in this city would be foolish enough to go after him after what happened to both his own house and that of House Banre," Jarlaxle continued.

 Zak raised a curious white eyebrow.
 "What do you mean?"
 Jarlaxle was originally of the first house Banre.
-As a male drow he'd been expendable to his Matron Mother.
+As a male drow, he'd been expendable to his Matron Mother Yvonne Baenre.
 He found a way to make himself nonexpendable.

 Jarlaxle waved his hand in dismissal.
-"It is unimportant, let me summarize and say that the city is in ruins because it tried to destroy him.
+"It is unimportant.
+Let me summarize and say that the city is in ruins, because it tried to destroy Drizzt.
 He and his friends are too strong to be destroyed."

 "I am pleased to hear that.
 Now how might I find him?"
 Zak pressed.